Sacramento Department of Utilities: Finances

 The Department of Utilities receives revenue from charging for water, drainage and wastewater services as well as from selling water to other water agencies, development impact fees, and government payments.
 In 2018, the Department of Utilities received 125.62 million dollars from water services revenue, 42.06 million dollars from wastewater services revenue and 40.2 million dollars from drainage services revenue.
 For all services, a majority of the revenue comes from service charges and fees.
 The department was also given almost 3.2 million dollars in grants for projects and programs in 2018.
 The Department of Utilities has four main expenses: Employee Services, Service and Supply cost, the General Fund tax, and Debt services.
 In 2018, the Department of Utilities spent 94.09 million dollars on water services, 30.2 million dollars on wastewater services and 38.21 million dollars on drainage services.

-For the 2019-2020 fiscal year, the City of Sacramento's approved budget is 1.2 billion dollars.
-The approved budget for the Department of Utilities is 148,736,776 dollars.
+For the 2019–2020 fiscal year, the City of Sacramento's approved budget was 1.2 billion dollars.
+The approved budget for the Department of Utilities was 148,736,776 dollars.